1 Samuel 6: Period

 The event in this chapter happened at the end of judges period in Israel, about 1100 BC.

 The Ark returned to Israel (6:1–19)

-The Philistines realized that the ark had to be returned to Israel to stop the plagues (verse 2, cf. 1 Samuel 5:11), so they consulted their priests and diviners to avoid further humiliation (verses 1–9).
+The Philistines realized that the Ark of the Covenant had to be returned to Israel to stop the plagues (verse 2, cf. 1 Samuel 5:11), so they consulted their priests and diviners to avoid further humiliation (verses 1–9).
 Two issues were raised in verse 3: